michael1011/Statistics/README.md

 # Statistics

 This is a Bukkit/Spigot plugin to collect Statistics about your users.

-It's in heavy development and I don't recommend to use it yet.
+To get more information about this plugin please read the [wiki](https://github.com/michael1011/Statistics/wiki).